ABOUT US

 Friends of Lakes Folsom and Natoma (FOLFAN) is a 501(c)(3) nonprofit and the state park cooperating association for the Folsom Lake State Recreation Area (FLSRA).
 Our state park includes Lake Natoma, Folsom Lake, and the American River that connects the two lakes.
 It includes more than 100 miles of shoreline, beautiful blue oak woodlands teeming with wildlife, and wonderful opportunities for appreciating and experiencing nature and recreation with 100+ miles of trails and 12,000 acres of surface water.

-• Bald Eagle Interpretive Program
+- Bald Eagle Interpretive Program

-• Lake Natoma Nursery and Gardens
+- Lake Natoma Nursery and Gardens

-• Life Jackets Save Lives
+- Life Jackets Save Lives

 Our annual events:

-• FOLFAN Member Appreciation Event (Feb)
+- FOLFAN Member Appreciation Event and Photo Contest (Feb)

-• Izzy’s Animal Rescue Festival (launching in May 2025)
+- Izzy’s Animal Rescue Festival (May)

 FOLFAN LEADERSHIP